Army of the Vosges: Organization

 The Army of the Vosges was a part of the French Third Republic Army that was made up primarily of volunteers.
-The volunteers included men from Poland, Italy, Ireland, England, Scotland, Spain and America.
+The volunteers included primarily of 1.500 Greeks, 500 Spaniards but also Poles, English, Scotts, Italians, Irish and from America.
 The Army also included Frenchmen who were loyal to their country, but uninterested in the constraints that joining the regular army would have brought about.
 These men were often members of a francs-tireur, guerrilla forces that fought outside the scope of the regular army.

 The Army was organized into four brigades, "the first commanded by General Bossack, the second by Colonel Delpeck… and the third by Menotti [Garibaldi, Giuseppe's son]."
 The fourth brigade was under the command of Ricciotti Garibaldi, another of Giuseppe's sons.
 The chief of staff for the Army of the Vosges was General Bordone, the man largely responsible for Garibaldi going to France.
 Among other things, Bordone was in charge of procuring any supplies that the Army might need.